1115 Medicaid Waiver: See Medicaid Waiver 1115

-Disability Determination: Person must meet the disability definition from the Social Security Administration to be eligible to receive MA benefits as a disabled person.
+Disability determination: Person must meet the disability definition from the Social Security Administration to be eligible to receive Medical Assistance benefits as a person who has a disability.
 A person may also be certified disabled by the Social Security Administration or State Medical Review Team (SMRT).

 Disability Hub MN: A neutral, statewide access point for disability-related assistance and expertise.

-Disability Services Division (DSD): Division of the Minnesota Department of Human Services responsible for the management of publicly funded programs that support persons with a wide variety of disabilities and chronic illnesses.
+Disability Services Division (DSD): Division of the Minnesota Department of Human Services responsible for the management of publicly funded programs that support people with a wide variety of disabilities and chronic illnesses.

 Diversion: Ability to serve all people eligible for a waiver who do not meet criteria for waiver conversion.

-DSD Resource Center: Help desk that provides technical assistance to counties, health plans and DHS staff for the Medicaid Management Information System (MMIS) in the areas of Chemical Health, Developmental Disability, Home and Community Based Services and Long Term Care.
+DSD Resource Center: Help desk that provides technical assistance to counties, tribal nations, managed care organizations and DHS staff for the Medicaid Management Information System (MMIS) in the areas of chemical health, developmental disabilities, home and community-based services and long-term care.

-Due Process: Process mandated by the Individuals with Disabilities Education Act (IDEA), by which parents of children with special needs and public agencies can challenge decisions made by a public school system about the evaluation, placement or services for children with special needs.
+Due process: Process mandated by the Individuals with Disabilities Education Act (IDEA), by which parents of children who have disabilities and public agencies can challenge decisions made by a public school system about the evaluation, placement or services for children with special needs.

-Durable Medical Equipment (DME): Prescribed medical equipment (e.g., wheelchair, hospital bed, respirator) that can be used for an extended period.
+Durable medical equipment (DME): Prescribed medical equipment (e.g., wheelchair, hospital bed, respirator) that a person can use for an extended period of time.

-Early and Periodic Screening, Diagnosis and Treatment (EPSDT) Program: Comprehensive child health program provided to people who are younger than age 21 and receive services through Minnesota Health Care Program (MHCP) recipients under the age of 21 years to reduce the impact of childhood health problems by identifying, diagnosing and treating health problems early.
+Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program: Comprehensive child health program provided to people who are younger than age 21 and receive services through Minnesota Health Care Programs (MHCP).
+The EPSDT program aims to reduce the impact of childhood health problems by identifying, diagnosing and treating health problems early.
 Minnesota's EPSDT program is called Child and Teen Checkups (C&TC).